root-foundation/root/README.md

 ## Problem

-In an extreme world, debt is no longer a viable means to finance anything.
+In a post AGI world, due to extreme outcomes in *all* activities, debt will no longer a viable means to finance anything.

 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.